Biggest shock for first-time homebuyers: closing costs

 According to Home Advisor, the national average for a standard home inspection is about $325 for an average-size home (1,000 to 2,000 square feet).
 The low end is about $200, the high end about $480.
 If you expect to buy a large house, use the high figure.
 Radon testing averages around $150.

 What’s radon?
 This naturally occurring, carcinogenic gas is a big health risk if it builds up in your house, and a standard inspection doesn’t test for it.
 High levels are far more common in certain geographical areas, but even low-risk areas can have hot spots.
-You can skip the test if the seller has a record of a previous one.

 Wild card: Most specialized inspections and tests aren’t covered by a standard home inspection.
 But it’s hard to predict which ones you’ll need.
-For example, homes built before 1978 might have lead paint, and the seller won’t necessarily know about it.
+For example, homes built before 1982 or so might have lead paint, and the seller won't necessarily know about it.
 Are your target neighborhoods full of older homes, and do you have or plan to have kids?
 Lead is never a good thing, but it affects kids more.
 Testing costs roughly $300.

 Step 4: Transfer taxes